Arjdroid/the-droid-blog/content/post/terminal-stylizing/index.md

 Take [iTerm2](https://iterm2.com/) for example, it is another macOS focused Terminal Emulator, that is also open source and has a boat load of features.
 It is very popular and is comparable in terms of customisability.
 I'd say it is just really dependent on personal preference whether you should go for the default macOS "Terminal" or iTerm2 as they are both really solid options.

 One other macOS Terminal emulator that comes to mind is [Alacritty](https://alacritty.org/).
 It is a very different choice from the others mentioned thus far.
 Firstly, it is quite a lot less feature packed as the alternatives, it doesn't have many features that others may consider basic such as tabs.
 All configuration is done via editing of the `alacritty.yml` YAML file rather than a Graphical User Interface.
-It isn't as "User Friendly" but is extremely customisable and blazingly fast at executing commands due to its GPU accelerated nature providing a noticable improvement in speed on some machines.
-It is the least polished Terminal Emulator of the three as it is still consiered to be at a beta level of readiness and the developers aren't very "friendly" to macOS as, though they provide a macOS .dmg installer you are required to jump through a few hoops in terms of allowing the software to bypass macOS' Gateway in order to run the software because it is not actually Apple notarized so it has not been certified as "Not Malware" in Apple's eyes.
+It isn't as "User Friendly" but is extremely customisable and blazingly fast at executing commands due to its GPU accelerated nature providing a noticeable improvement in speed on some machines.
+It is the least polished Terminal Emulator of the three as it is still considered to be at a beta level of readiness and the developers aren't very "friendly" to macOS as, though they provide a macOS .dmg installer you are required to jump through a few hoops in terms of allowing the software to bypass macOS' Gateway in order to run the software because it is not actually Apple notarized so it has not been certified as "Not Malware" in Apple's eyes.

 To install Alacritty you have to go about it via a slightly more "complicated" path of adding a few flags in the brew package manager command, and this is potentially less secure so take that as you will.